 The basic principles, however, are simple:

 This data belongs to you, the Quester who submits it, under a Creative Commons Attribution Non-Commercial License.
 Now and then QG likes to highlight exciting finds or great photos on its website, or via social media, or its newsletter, or other QG-owned networks.
 We do our best to credit the image and protect your rights to it, and would never sell your images.
-But in participating with QG, you give QG the right to use the photos you submit to QG under the Creative Commons Attribution Non-Commercial License.
+But in participating with QG, you give QG the right to occasionally use the photos you submit to QG as part of QG's day-to-day commercial operations.

 SHARING YOUR DATA